tjumm/tjumm.github.io/_pages/home.md

 ---
-title: "MM Lab - Home"
+title: "MM Group - Home"
 layout: homelay
-excerpt: "MM Lab at Tianjin University."
+excerpt: "MM Group at Tianjin University."
 sitemap: false
 permalink: /
 ---

-Welcome to the Lab of Multimedia.
-Our lab was established in the Computer Science and Technology Department of Tianjin University.
-Researchers of our lab mainly investigate scientific principles and practical applications of computer vision, including visual reasoning, image captioning, movie Q&A, reinforcement learning and adversarial machine learning.
+Welcome to the Group of Multimedia.
+Our group was established in the Computer Science and Technology Department of Tianjin University.
+Researchers of our group mainly investigate scientific principles and practical applications of computer vision, including visual reasoning, image captioning, movie Q&A, reinforcement learning and adversarial machine learning.
 The emphasis of our work is on multimedia systems that are capable of understanding, interpreting and reasoning from multi-modal data.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >